BadmWe/dspyt-webpage/dspyt/posts/2-step-guide-to-maximizing-flx-rewards.md

 ---
 title: "2 Step Guide to Maximizing FLX rewards on Reflexer Finance - DSPYT"
-date: "March 6, 2021"
+date: "November 19, 2021"
 excerpt: "RAI is a stablecoin reminiscent of the early version of Single Collateral DAI.
 It is solely backed by ETH."
-cover_image: "/images/posts/reflexer/reflexer.webp"
+cover_image: "/images/posts/reflexer/reflexerLogo.webp"
 tags:
   [
     "blockchain",